erochOnGit/gatsby-starter-prismic-resume/README.md

 * Change all the UseEffect of initialization to useMemo.

 * Maybe check how to render vertices (or alphaing them) while they superposing with the player.

+Idea for a game :
+A character that want to play games.
+And his surroundings telling him to get out of numeric world.
+The game is showing that even if he spend time on the numeric,
+he is part of the world as the person that are not on the numeric.
+So much that he finish to care more for the environmental issues than the "normal poeple".
+And he finish to be able to do more for the planet than anyone around him.